-This chapter presents an in situ sensing technique for monitoring the polishing state and for detecting process endpoint for Cu CMP.
-An optical reflectance sensor with a spectral distribution ranging from 775 nm to 990 nm is employed on a rotary polishing tool to measure the surface reflectance of patterned Cu wafers.
-Theories of reflectance related to surface topography and surface composed of various coating materials are proposed.
+This chapter presents an in situ sensing technique for monitoring the surface condition and for detecting process endpoint for Cu CMP.
+An optical reflectance sensor with a given spectral distribution is employed on a rotary polishing tool to measure the surface reflectance of patterned Cu wafers.
+Theories of reflectance of patterned surfaces and composite coatings are proposed.
 Sensor kinematics is studied to design the loci and to map the sampled data onto the wafer surface to gain both global and local information of the surface.
 Additionally, statistical models are developed to determine the surface condition based on the characteristics of the sample reflectance data.
 A nested variance model is proposed to decouple the variance components of within-wafer and within-die nonuniformity.
 This information may be employed to control the process parameters to improve the material removal rate and the within-wafer uniformity.
 Algorithms based on the changes in mean, variance, range, and distribution of the surface reflectance are examined for their effectiveness in process monitoring and endpoint detection.
 Experiments are also performed to validate these schemes.